Mumbai Indians

-The Mumbai Indians are a professional Twenty20 cricket team based in Mumbai, Maharashtra, that competes in the Indian Premier League (IPL) and WPL.
-The Indians were founded in 2008 and are owned by India's largest conglomerate, Reliance Industries, through its wholly owned subsidiary, Indiawin Sports.
+The Mumbai Indians are a professional Twenty20 cricket team based in Mumbai, Maharashtra, that competes in the Indian Premier League (IPL).
+The team is popularly referred to as MI or MI Paltan.
+The MI were founded in 2008 and are owned by India's largest conglomerate, Reliance Industries, through its wholly-owned subsidiary, Indiawin Sports.
 Since its establishment, the team has primarily played its home matches at the 33,108-capacity Wankhede Stadium.
 It is one of the most successful teams in the IPL.

 In 2017, the Mumbai Indians became the first franchise to cross the $100 million mark in brand value.
-The brand value of Mumbai Indians in 2019 was estimated around ₹809 crore ($115 million), the highest among all the IPL franchises for the fourth consecutive year.
+The brand value of the Mumbai Indians in 2019 was estimated around ₹809 crore ($115 million), the highest among all the IPL franchises for the fourth consecutive year.

-Mumbai Indians won the 2011 Champions League Twenty20 after beating Royal Challengers Bangalore by 31 runs in the final.
-The team won the double by winning its first IPL title, in 2013, by defeating Chennai Super Kings by 23 runs in the final, and then defeated the Rajasthan Royals by 33 runs to win its second Champions League Twenty20 title both in the captaincy of Rohit Sharma later that year.
-They won their second IPL title on 24 May 2015 by defeating the Chennai Super Kings by 41 runs in the final and became the third team to win more than one IPL title.
+The Mumbai Indians won the 2011 Champions League Twenty20 after beating the Royal Challengers Bangalore by 31 runs in the final.
+The team won the double by winning its first IPL title, in 2013, by defeating the Chennai Super Kings by 23 runs in the final, and then defeated the Rajasthan Royals by 33 runs to win its second Champions League Twenty20 title both in the captaincy of Rohit Sharma later that year.
+They won their second IPL title on 24 May 2015 by defeating the Chennai Super Kings by 41 runs in the final the final and became the third team to win more than one IPL title.
 On 21 May 2017, they won their third IPL title by defeating the Rising Pune Supergiant by one run in the final, thus becoming the first team to win three IPL titles.
 While playing the tournament, they won their 100th T20, becoming the first team to do so.
 In 2019, they repeated the same feat as they won a record breaking fourth IPL title, by beating CSK by just 1 run on 12 May 2019 in the IPL Final.
-They became the first team to win the IPL title for the fifth time, by beating Delhi Capitals by 5 wickets on 10 November 2020 in the IPL Final.
+They became the first team to win the IPL title for the fifth time, by beating the Delhi Capitals by 5 wickets on 10 November 2020 in the IPL Final.

-Mumbai Indians are currently captained by Hardik Pandya.
-Mahela Jayawardene was appointed as head coach of Mumbai Indians before the 2025 season.
+The Mumbai Indians are currently captained by Hardik Pandya.
+Mahela Jayawardene was appointed as head coach of the Mumbai Indians before the 2025 season.
 Kieron Pollard is the batting coach and Lasith Malinga is their bowling coach.
-Rohit Sharma is the leading run scorer of the team while Lasith Malinga is the leading wicket taker of the team.
+Rohit Sharma is the leading run scorer of the team while Jasprit Bumrah is the leading wicket taker of the team.

 Franchise history

-The Board of Control for Cricket in India (BCCI) announced in September 2007 the establishment of the Indian Premier League, a Twenty20 competition to be started in 2008.
-In January 2008, the BCCI unveiled the owners of eight city-based franchises.
+The Board of Control for Cricket in India (BCCI) announced in September 2007, the establishment of the Indian Premier League, a Twenty20 competition to be started in 2008.
+On January 24, 2008, the BCCI unveiled the owners of eight city-based franchises.
 The Mumbai franchise was sold to the Reliance Industries Ltd (RIL) for $111.9 million, making it the most expensive team to be sold in the league.
 RIL, owned by Mukesh Ambani, acquired the rights to the franchise for a period of 10 years.